nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Including Related Use Cases:
 - **UC12 - Saving Data Automatically**: This use case is referenced if the Salesperson manually edits the data file after automatic saving fails.
-- **UC09 - Display Help Information**: The `help` command will provide guidance on how to ensure the data file is correctly formatted for manual edits.
+- **UC09 - Display Help Information**: The `help` command will have a link to provide guidance on how to ensure the data file is correctly formatted for manual edits.

 ---

 #### Variations:
-- **1a.** The Salesperson successfully edits the data file and restarts the application to load the changes.
-  - **Use case proceeds normally from Step 3.**

-- **1b.** The Salesperson makes an error in the format, and the system rejects the data file.
+- **1a.** The Salesperson makes an error in the format, and the system rejects the data file.
   - **Use case proceeds with Extension 3a.**

 ---